videojs/videojs-contrib-ads/README.md

 For more information on the utility methods that are available, see [cueTextTracks.js](https://github.com/videojs/videojs-contrib-ads/blob/master/src/cueTextTracks.js).

-### setTrackMode
+### setMetadataTrackMode

 A track is 'enabled' if the track.mode is set to `hidden` or `showing`.
 Otherwise, a track is `disabled` and is not updated.
 It is important to note that some tracks may be disabled as a workaround of not being able to remove them, and so should not be re-enabled.
-Ad integrations should be careful about setting the mode of tracks in these cases and shadow `setTrackMode` to determine which tracks are safe to change.
+Ad integrations should be careful about setting the mode of tracks in these cases and shadow `setMetadataTrackMode` to determine which tracks are safe to change.
 For example, if all tracks should be hidden:

 ```
-player.ads.cueTextTracks.setTrackMode = function(track) {
+player.ads.cueTextTracks.setMetadataTrackMode = function(track) {
   // Hide the tracks so they are enabled and get updated
   // but are not shown in the UI
   track.mode = 'hidden';